jsfiddle/togetherjs/site/docs/contributing.md

 "Templates" are just elements that are cloned out of `interface.html`.
 They generally have an id like `togetherjs-template-foo`, and you'd clone them by doing `templating.sub("foo", {vars})`.

-You should avoid having text or markup in Javascript, and instead clone templates or hide and show different elements to represent different states.
+You should avoid having text or markup in JavaScript, and instead clone templates or hide and show different elements to represent different states.
 Occasionally you do need to put markup-related stuff in code (like pixel sizes or other details).
 When this is the case leave a comment in both sources (HTML/CSS and JS) pointing to the other location.

 ### Stateless controls